 Office: Usdan 152

 The Heshe and Harriet Seif Jewish Learning Initiative on Campus (JLIC) is a program of the Orthodox Union in partnership with Hillel.
-Rabbi David Pardo received his BA from UCLA and smikha from Yeshiva University (YU), with supplementary education from the Isralight Institute and YU’s Center for the Jewish Future.
+Rabbi David Pardo received his BA from UCLA and his ordination from Yeshiva University, with supplementary education from the Isralight Institute and Yeshiva University’s Center for the Jewish Future.
 Most importantly, David learned from following around some really interesting people.
-A native Angelino with no known conflicting or career threatening team affiliations, Rabbi Pardo realized as an undergrad that working on college campus was the place to be, and JLIC was the greatest way to do it.
+A native Angelino with no known conflicting or career-threatening team affiliations, Rabbi Pardo realized as an undergrad that working on a college campus was the place to be, and JLIC was the greatest way to do it.
 He’s lived in different corners of the world, working with different populations of young adults to build supercharged Jewish communities.
-Rabbi Pardo loves learning meaningful things, shmoozing about interesting things, eating (and making) spicy things, biking, fine tea brewing, and parenting with his awesome wife Ariel.
-For more information about JLIC at Brandeis look here.
+Rabbi Pardo loves learning meaningful things, schmoozing about interesting things, eating (and making) spicy things, biking, fine tea brewing and parenting with his awesome wife Ariel.
+For more information about JLIC at Brandeis, please click here.

 Office: Usdan 144

 Email Rabbi Pardo

 The Heshe and Harriet Seif Jewish Learning Initiative on Campus (JLIC) is a program of the Orthodox Union in partnership with Hillel.
 Ariel Pardo was born and bred in sunny Los Angeles.
-She attended YULA high school and went to UCLA, graduating cum laude with a degree in anthropology.
+She attended YULA high school and went to UCLA, graduating cum laude with a degree in Anthropology.
 Ariel attended Nishmat’s Alisa Flatow program for post-college students.
-While on Yeshiva University’s Gruss Campus in Israel, Ariel completed a certificate program from Machon Puah’s Women’s Health Training, learned Hilkhot Taharat Mishpacha under the guidance of Yoetzet Leora Bednarsh. and completed extended studies in YU’s Midrashiya program.
-She met David at UCLA while participating together in JLIC programs, and has traveled the globe in search of great tea (and Jewish things, too).
-Ariel enjoys learning Tanakh, viewing American musicals, drinking fine tea, chilling out with students, and adoring her daughters.
-For more information about JLIC at Brandeis look here.
+While on Yeshiva University’s Gruss Campus in Israel, Ariel completed a certificate program from Machon Puah’s Women’s Health Training, learned Hilchot Taharat Mishpacha under the guidance of Yoetzet Leora Bednarsh and completed extended studies in YU’s Midrashiya program.
+She met David at UCLA while participating together in JLIC programs and has traveled the globe in search of great tea (and Jewish things, too).
+Ariel enjoys learning Tanach, viewing American musicals, drinking fine tea, chilling out with students, and adoring her daughters.
+For more information about JLIC at Brandeis, please click here.

 Office: Usdan 143